builderbill

 Chain Saw

-A petrol engine driven saw.
+A petrol engine driven saw, mainly but also available with electric motors.
 Used for lopping and cutting down trees.

-I have used these saws now and again, on hire to do specific jobs. think that hire saws have a hard life.
-People tend to push them too much when they start to get dull.
-The average hirer does not have a clue how to sharpen a chain and so they whine when the thing gets dull.
+I have used these saws now and again, on hire to do specific jobs.
+I think that hire saws have a hard life because people tend to push them too much when they start to get dull.
+The average hirer does not have a clue how to sharpen a chain and so they abuse the machine when the cutters gets dull.
+Using a dull saw is not only damaging the machine, but for safety reasons a sharp saw is a safer saw.

-There are heaps of instruct ins on the web for sharpening chains, but really for a one off job it is very simple.
+There are heaps of instructions on the web for sharpening chains, but really for a one off job it is very simple.
 Get a round chainsaw file or rat tail file from your local hardware store the right size.

 Wipe the chain with an oily rag to clean off the main dirt then brush into the links etc to get it as clean as you can.